MicrosoftDocs/memdocs/memdocs/intune/protect/microsoft-tunnel-upgrade.md

 You can view information about the status of Microsoft Tunnel servers, including the version of Microsoft Tunnel on a server.

-For sites that do not support automatic upgrade, you can also view when upgrades to a new version are available.
+For sites that don't support automatic upgrade, you can also view when upgrades to a new version are available.

 Sign in to [Microsoft Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431) > **Tenant administration** > **Microsoft Tunnel Gateway** > **Health status**.
 Select a server and then open the **Health check** tab to view the following information about it:

-- **Server version** - The status of the Tunnel Gateway Server software, in relation to the most recent version.
+- **Server version** - The status of the Tunnel Gateway Server software, in the context of the most recent version available.

   - **Healthy** - Up to date with the most recent software version.
   - **Warning** - One version behind.